 Alright, so on Monday I covered two of the financial mistakes that small-firm and solo lawyers tend to make that leave them holding tin cups in front of bar association functions crying “Alms!”
 I promised you guys we’d continue this series, and conclude it, today, so in order to do that we’re not going to spend a lot of time prefacing crap this morning.
 Instead, let’s get right into talking about Financial F’Ups 3-5 for the Small Lawyer!

-If you need a refresher on the shit I told you Monday, and you may because you assholes leak like a sieve when it comes to retaining information, you can re-read Part 1 here, which advises you to plan to make less money and live frugally.
+If you need a refresher on the stuff I told you Monday, and you may because you assholes leak like a sieve when it comes to retaining information, you can re-read Part 1 here, which advises you to plan to make less money and live frugally.
 I don’t really expect you assholes to listen to me, because as a whole lawyers suck at taking advice from other people.

 3. Plan on Dying Early.

-This shit isn’t nearly as morbid as it sounds, but it sure as hell got your attention, didn’t it?
+This stuff isn’t nearly as morbid as it sounds, but it sure as hell got your attention, didn’t it?
 The point of this isn’t saying you should tie a belt to a doorknob and attach the other end to your throat, at least not just yet.
 No, what I’m talking about here is the fact that a lot of small lawyers go one way or the other on saving for retirement early in their career: They either don’t save a goddamn penny, or they save the max amount out of each check.

 Ask these guys why they do that, and their answer is going to be “I need the money now” for the former and “Because I was told to” for the latter.
 Both of these are dumbass answers, and all of you guys nodding your head to agree with them are dumabasses.
 You’re all dumabasses.
 Stop it.